bellyfat/report-gsuite-meets/README.md

 ## Usage

-Download an export of the Meets audit for the time period you're reporting on using the instructions at [G Suite Admin Help: Google Meet audit log](https://support.google.com/a/answer/9186729?hl=en).
+Download an export of the Meet audit for the time period you're reporting on using the instructions at [G Suite Admin Help: Google Meet audit log](https://support.google.com/a/answer/9186729?hl=en).
 Make sure to select **All Columns** and **Comma-seperated values (.csv)** in the export configuration window.

 Then run the script with the audit you downloaded as an argument.